 Penalties for tax evasion can include prison time.
 If you know or suspect that you are or will be the subject of an IRS criminal investigation, you must get legal counsel as soon as possible.

-Contact the dual-licensed attorney-CPAs and tax attorneys at Rosefelt Tax Lawat 866-995-0061 or reach out by completing our contact form to learn more about your options.
+For immediate assistance contact our team of Tax Attorneys, dual licensed Attorney-CPAs and Licensed Tax Relief professionals at Rosefelt Tax Law at (866) 995-0061 or reach out by completing our contact form to learn more about your options.
 We serve clients in the U.S. and around the world.